 By Rick Steves

-Driving in Europe isn’t all that different from driving at home, but the first day or two can be an adjustment.
-Drive defensively, observe, fit in, avoid big-city driving when you can, and wear your seat belt.
+The mechanics of driving in Europe aren't all that different from home, but the first day or two can be an adjustment.
+Drive defensively, observe, fit in, avoid big-city driving when you can, have a good map on hand, and wear your seat belt.
 Below are my top tips for driving safely, and enjoyably, on European roads.
+(I've collected my tips for navigating Europe by road in a separate article.)

-(For an A-to-Z index of European-country driving tips, see the British Automobile Association's website.)
+For a handy A-to-Z index of European-country driving tips, see the British Automobile Association's website.

 When you pass other drivers, be bold but careful.
 On winding, narrow roads, the slower car ahead of you may use turn-signal sign language to indicate when it's OK to pass.
 This is used inconsistently — and don't rely on it blindly.
 Be sure you understand the lane markings — in France a single, solid, white line in the middle of the road means no passing in either direction; in Germany it's a double white line.

 For many, roundabouts are high-pressure circles that require a snap decision about something you don't completely understand: your exit.
 To replace the stress with giggles, make it standard operating procedure to take a 360-degree case-out-your-options exploratory circuit.
-Discuss the exits with your navigator, go around again if necessary, and then confidently wing off to the exit of your choice.
+Discuss the exits with your navigator, go around again if necessary, then confidently wing off to the exit of your choice.
 (Don't worry.
 No other cars will know you've been in there enough times to get dizzy.)
 When approaching an especially complex roundabout, you'll first pass a diagram showing the layout and the various exits.
-And in many cases, the pavement is painted with the name of the particular road or town to which the lane leads.
+And in many cases, the pavement is painted with the name of the road or town to which the lane leads.

-- No right on red: It’s also illegal to turn right on a red light, unless a sign or signal specifically authorizes it (most common in Germany).
+Across Europe, it's illegal to turn right on a red light, unless a sign or signal specifically authorizes it (most common in Germany).

 Your car-rental company should be aware of these rules — just ask.
 Or you can research them on the US State Department's travel website (search for your country in the "Learn about your destination" box, then click "Travel and Transportation").

-Avoid heavy traffic times.
-Europeans have the same rush hours we do, especially in the north.
+Note that Europeans have the same rush hours we do, especially in the north.
 Mediterranean resort areas are extremely congested on summer weekends.

-Although tolls can add up (for example, it's about $90 to get from Paris to the French Riviera, and about $55 from Rome to Naples), the fuel and time saved on European expressways justifies the expense.
+Although tolls can add up (for example, it's about $70 to get from Paris to the French Riviera, and about $20 from Rome to Naples), the fuel and time saved on European expressways justifies the expense.
 Note that in any country, if you're skipping the expressways and sticking to secondary roads, you don't need to buy a toll sticker or otherwise pay for road use.